-There are also asset volatility assumptions used ESGs.
+There are also asset volatility assumptions used in Economic Scenario Generators (ESGs).
 These too are constrained by the risk neutral framework, subject to certain discretionary calibration choices beyond the scope of the present document.

 Further details on the principal assumptions are below: